 Desirability / Collectability

 These have yet to be highly sought after or collectible.
 Nevertheless, the SY77 still represents a significant milestone in the company’s history and deserves respect.
 The additional wheel, larger screen, alpha dial and on-board sequencer with effect processors made it competitive against rival brands.

 Although there was a large sound library available, the SY77 did not have a huge range of optional accessories.
 Yamaha even dropped the music stand which would normally have attached itself to the rear.
 There was only one factory hard case that we know of, and no soft cases were ever available (possible because the synth was too large).
-The textured panels and black tinted trimmings found on DX Mk II hard cases seemed to have been cut from the budget.
+The textured panels and black tinted trimmings found on DX Mk II hard cases gave way to a smoother material.

 The original hard case- always worth having.
 This is the LC-SY1H